 “Jerry,” Kim yelled from the kitchen.

-“What,” I responded from the living room, feeling lucky she decided to bug me during a commercial and not during attic_edit1a play.
+“What,” I responded from the living room, feeling lucky she decided to bug me during a commercial and not during a play.
 When I married the woman she had given me the distinct impression she liked sports.
 I mean an exuberant ‘like,’ not quite fan-girl level but close.
 All through our dating and engagement we went to the games when the team was home and I thought we had a good time together.
 After we were married, however, things changed and the eye rolling started at the suggestion of going to a game, and the Saturday TV game interruptions started.

 The woman had a keen ability to interrupt at the exact moment the ball was in the air.
 Not only did she interrupt the game for things she could wait to ask, but she had also started parading in front of the TV in skimpy night gowns, chanting something about her cycle and fertility.
 It was all beyond me, I mean, I like sex as much as the next guy but couldn’t she wait until we went to bed, or at least half-time?